 Winemaking and Maturation

 The grapes were hand sorted and whole bunch pressed.
-The juice is very lightly settled (we like very cloudy raw juice) with no additions to the raw juice, wild fermentation took place in two 2000L Foudre’s.
+The juice is very lightly settled (we like very cloudy raw juice) with no additions to the raw juice, wild fermentation took place in a 2000L Foudre and some old barrels of various sizes.
 Fermentation lasted for about two months.
-The wine was kept on lees for around twelve months, then rested in tank on fine lees without fining for a further six months prior to bottling.
+The wine was kept on lees for around 12 months, then rested in tank on fine lees without fining for a further six months prior to bottling.
 Very simple, careful winemaking.

-This wine reflects the tension of elements where it grows: the mellow glow of Stellenbosch sunshine drenching the hills, doused by a cold and salty slap of Southeast wind.
-The nose shows sour yellow fruit, maybe pineapple and salted lemon.
-The pallet is full and intense, a little rich and very energetic.
-Long finish.
+This is an outstanding vintage of Nautical Dawn, loaded with salty yellow fruit and sweet herbs.
+I often say that this wine reflects the tension of the elements where it grows: the mellow glow of Stellenbosch sunshine and the cold slap of the salty Southeaster.
+The nose shows sour yellow fruit, sweet melon, and a touch of fennel.
+The pallet is very energetic and intense this year, full of flavour, very long finish.